Purchasing that benefits people, planet and community

 BCSPI makes social procurement implementation manageable & achievable by adding capacity with step-by-step coaching, training, templates, and examples to support the heavy lifting involved in implementing new organizational practices & procedures.
 By mobilizing their existing spending to create social value, BCSPI members are unlocking the doors to stronger and more resilient local economies by changing the culture of public sector procurement.

-BCSPI has trained almost 200 staff and supported implementation of social procurement in over 100 pilot projects across over $250 million of public spending
+BCSPI has trained over 600 participants and supported implementation of social procurement in over 450 pilot projects across over $350 million of public spending

 Read the Phase 1 Report